Testing of vitamin D levels

 Q: How long does it take to receive my results?

-results (US addresses.)
+results; incomplete questionnaires will cause an additional delay.
 You will receive an email (to the email address

 Q: Is there an additional cost to mail a kit overseas?